abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 there's always something around to be excited or irritated about.
 That's why the quality of sense restraint is so important.
-We exercise this quality by paying close attention to the process of sense contact, and by learning to experience that contact—sights, sounds, smells, tastes, touch, and mental objects—without getting hooked into the desire and aversion, the liking and disliking, that tends to happen when sense restraint is absent.
+We exercise this quality by paying close attention to the process of sense contact, and by learning to experience that contact---sights, sounds, smells, tastes, touch, and mental objects---without getting hooked into the desire and aversion, the liking and disliking, that tends to happen when sense restraint is absent.